- Trek through Bwindi Impenetrable Forest in search of gorillas

 - Meet the Batwa Pygmies and learn about their culture

-- Paddle the historic source of the Nile River
+- Paddle the waters of the Nile River at its source

 Choose your itinerary

-Uganda is a small but impressive, year-round destination in the heart of East Africa.
-It is a land characterised by great lakes, waterfalls, dramatic mountains and amazing wildlife populations.
-Home to the source of the Nile River, the continent’s largest lake, Africa’s tallest mountain range, and fabulous national parks, not to mention the highest concentration of primates on earth, Uganda has so much to offer its visitors.
+Uganda is a small yet impressive destination in the heart of East Africa.
+It is a land characterised by great lakes, waterfalls, dramatic mountains and thriving wildlife populations.
+Home to the source of the Nile River, the continent’s largest lake, Africa’s tallest mountain range, and fabulous national parks, including the highest concentration of primates on earth, Uganda has so much to offer its visitors.

-- English is the official language of Uganda and both Kiswahili and Luganda are widely spoken.
+- English and Kiswahili are the official languages of Uganda.
 Uganda is a multilingual country with over 40 languages spoken, with Luganda being the most geographically spread language.

-Our team are always on the lookout for the best experiences Uganda has to offer, here are a few our favourites:
+Our team are always on the lookout for the best experiences Uganda has to offer, and here are a few of our favourites: